* Images shown are of mature plants

 Planting & Care

 The multi-grafted cherry is a unique tree that gives you several varieties of cherries with just one tree, this multiple graft cherry (Prunus avium sp.) is a pleasure to watch bloom and fruit.
 Growing in USDA zones 5-8, they can tolerate cold down to -10 degrees and do not require a lot of chill hours, so they can also grow in the south and still produce fruit.
 This semi-dwarf fruit tree does not take up a lot of space in your landscape while still providing you with multiple varieties of cherries.
-Only reaching 15-20 feet tall and 10 feet wide, it’s a great way to have several varieties of cherry without having to have an orchard to do so.
+Only reaching 15-20 feet tall and around 10 feet wide, it’s a great way to have several varieties of cherry without having to have an orchard to do so.
 The multi-grafted cherry does not require a pollinator as the different grafts naturally cross pollinate with one another!

 Location: Choose a sunny spot that will give your cherry tree a minimum of 6 hours of direct sunlight per day.
 Although it will thrive in almost any kind of soil, avoid locations where the soil will remain soggy for prolonged lengths of time.